We may use your personal data to fulfil a contract or take steps linked to a contract:

 It is expected that you will delete any data from social media accounts that you have set up yourself (or have access to).
 BCS may be able to remove you from the Group in question but not the data itself because this data belongs to you.
 You may be able to make a request directly to the platform provider (such as Facebook) to delete your data.

-Individuals who apply for AMBCS membership will automatically be given AMBCS through an automated process.
-If individuals apply for other grades and are not suitable, they will be informed that this is the case.
+Individuals who apply for AMBCS membership; those entitled to AMBCS will automatically be given AMBCS through an automated process.
+If individuals apply for other grades and are unsuccessful, they will be offered a more appropriate grade of membership.

 Change of Purpose